CN3ves/DataScienceNotes/pages/python.md

 Each PEP as well as the [Python documentation](https://docs.python.org/3.5/library/) is hosted on python.org.
 For the last several years the Python development community has been moving over from Python 2 to Python 3.
 There's still a lot of Python 2 in production so it's good to be aware that it's around.
 As such, there are two versions of Python, [2.7](https://docs.python.org/2.7/library/) and 3.5.
 They are pretty similar appart from some syntactical differences, and support for version 2 will fade overtime.

 ## Install/Start Python
+Python 3 can be installed from [python.org](https://www.python.org/downloads)

+#### Installing Python 3 on a Mac.
+If you have a mac you almost certainly have Python 2 pre-installed on your machine.
+You can check your version of Python by opening your terminal and running the command `$ python --version`

- Python 3 can be installed from [python.org](https://www.python.org/downloads) In adidtion, there a number of Python distibutions that may be relevant, like the Anaconda distribution, which includes many science and data analysis libraries.
+In adidtion, there a number of Python distibutions that may be relevant, like the Anaconda distribution, which includes many science and data analysis libraries.
 OTHERS ?

 Once installed, Python files will be reconise by their extension *.py*.
 There are many ways to  to run Python.
 The pasic Python distribution already provides the IDLE Python Shell and other integrated development environments (IDE) such as Spyder (included with the Anaconda distribution) can be obtained.
 However, the basic way to use Python is by running the command line (see [command line](pages/bash.md) to learn how to use it).
 Python files can be run by entering `python3 file_name.py` (simply python for Python2).
 The Python will be run, if it is in the current directory, otherwise, it will not be found.
 On Windows, typing the file name on it's own will also run Python, as all files with .py are expected to be Python and it knows the Python interpreter where to run. .
 To check the Python version, enter `python3 --version`.